RedHeadedStranger99/sourcegraph-sublime/README.md

 ## Version History

+- v1.0.8 - Add copy functionality.
+    - Create shortcut which copies a the file from a given Sourcegraph link.

 - v1.0.7 - Correctly open the default browser on Mac OS.
     - Added a workaround for a Mac OS bug that causes Python to incorrectly open the second (non-default) browser. https://bugs.python.org/issue30392